Skip to content

 • The partnership offers support to Now Teach after the Department for Education stopped funding in early 2024.

 United Kingdom.
-DATE.
+12th November 2024.
 Now Teach, a professional network enabling career changes into teaching, has secured funding with The Hg Foundation, a grant-giving charity focused on improving tech education and skills, for a £150k scheme to support the recruitment of Computer Science teachers.
 The programme will look to recruit professionals directly from the worlds of both business and science, to teach one of the UK’s most in demand subjects, for secondary schools across England.

 Now Teach, a charity that runs the UK’s only dedicated career change programme for teaching, will find candidates to start training from September 2025.
 Twenty schools will gain a new Computer Science teacher, with candidates bringing years of professional and real-world experience to inspire the next generation of AI specialists and app creators.